 Union would yo-yo in the following 20 years until German Reunification in 1989, which for the club began with a first match against Hertha in almost three decades that became a party inside the Olympiastadion.
 As German football sought to integrate teams from east and west, Union found themselves in the third tier but pushing for promotion.
 Yet play-off disappointment and financial issues left Die Eisernen going nowhere.

-That changed with the new millennium though as they finished top of the Regionalliga Nord in 2000/01 to reach Bundesliga 2 for the first time.
+That changed with the new millennium as they finished top of the Regionalliga Nord in 2000/01 to reach Bundesliga 2 for the first time.
 Union also made history in the DFB Cup by reaching the final.
-They may have lost to Schalke but their appearance alone saw them qualify for a maiden UEFA Cup campaign – the first and so far only third-tier club ever to do so.
-Back-to-back relegations followed in 2004 and 2005 though before a return to the second tier in 2009, where Union would remain in mid-table for a decade until a third-place finish in 2018/19 saw them set up a play-off clash with VfB Stuttgart, who they beat on away goals to secure a maiden Bundesliga promotion.
+They may have lost to Schalke, but their appearance alone saw them qualify for a maiden UEFA Cup campaign – the first and so far only third-tier club ever to do so.
+Back-to-back relegations followed in 2004 and 2005, though, before a return to the second tier in 2009, where Union would remain in mid-table for a decade until a third-place finish in 2018/19 saw them set up a play-off clash with VfB Stuttgart, who they beat on away goals to secure a maiden Bundesliga promotion.
 Their second season in the top tier then saw them qualify for Europe once again, on this occasion for the inaugural UEFA Europa Conference League after finishing seventh.

 Third division (2009)